 Breadcrumb Home Publications Enhancing the Healing Environment: Midlands NHS Trust case study This content relates to the following topics: Patient experience Share this content Share on Twitter Share on Facebook Share on LinkedIn Share on Email Print this page A new low secure unit was able to significantly reduce incidents of violence and aggression through implementing The King's Fund's Enhancing the Healing Environment programme.In this case study, James Dooher and Clare Kozlowski explain how a Midlands NHS Trust listened to the service user voice, and took steps to achieve positive results for all.
 Related contentCompleted projectEnhancing the Healing Environment The Enhancing the Healing Environment (EHE) programme has encouraged and enabled nurse-led teams to work in partnership with patients to improve the environment in which they deliver care.
-Comments We are reviewing the design of our mental health room in the Emergency Department Reply Link to comment Pagination Previous page Next page Add your comment Your name Email (your email will not be made public) Your job/role Organisation Comment Post comment You may also be interested in Blog Great expectations: the changing nature of the public’s relationship with the NHS What are the biggest issues and priorities for the NHS, and what do people expect from our health care system in the 21st century?
-As we start a new research project, Beth Adams reflects on the insights we’ve had so far.
-Library blog Improving patient experience through design: The King's Fund in the 1960s Nicholas Willsher looks at the Fund’s work in the late 1950s and early 1960s on improving patient experience and how the Fund developed its approach to design.
-Active project The public and the NHS We are undertaking work to explore the relationship between the NHS and the public.
-Blog Political consensus needed to ensure the future of health and social care In July, Chris Ham joined Sarah Wollaston MP to give the Speaker’s lecture on the future of the NHS in the House of Commons.
-Here, he summarises his contribution, detailing what needs to be done to secure a sustainable health and social care system.
+Comments We are reviewing the design of our mental health room in the Emergency Department Reply Link to comment Pagination Previous page Next page Add your comment Your name Email (your email will not be made public) Your job/role Organisation Comment Post comment You may also be interested in Blog The role of trauma-informed care during the Covid-19 pandemic Deborah Fenney looks at how health and care professionals have been using trauma-informed approaches to create safe environments and support for people during the Covid-19 pandemic.
+Blog A tale of two Acts: the Mental Health Act, the Mental Capacity Act, and their interface Helen Gilburt shares her research into how mental health and social care professionals make decisions around whether to detain people with mental disorders under the Mental Health Act or the Mental Capacity Act – Deprivation of Liberty Safeguards.
+Her research uncovered a range of understandings and misunderstandings which impact on practice.
+Press release 'The impact of Covid-19 on waiting times for NHS patients will be felt for years to come': The King's Fund responds to latest NHS performance statistics David Maguire, Senior Analyst at The King’s Fund responds to the latest NHS performance statistics.
+Press release 'Patients can unfortunately expect long waits for care to continue': The King's Fund comments on patient surveys and performance data Today sees the publication of monthly hospital performance data and the GP Patient Survey 2020 results, revealing significant challenges ahead for the health service.
+Our experts say patients ‘can unfortunately expect long waits for care to continue’ and we need ‘honest conversations with patients and the public about what they can realistically expect’.